Best hikes in Costa Rica: our top picks

 Nauyaca waterfalls with a deep swimming hole and large rocks in the south pacific of Costa Rica @ Shutterstock

 There are multiple activities you can combine with a visit to La Fortuna waterfall, such as the natural hot springs or hiking the famous hanging bridges.
-This is certainly one of the best hikes in Costa Rica.
+This is certainly one of the best hikes in Costa Rica, and one of the best Arenal volcano hikes.

 La-Fortuna-waterfall-Arenal-volcano-Costa-Rica-shutterstock_634125518